prettier/prettier/docs/options.md

 ## Align ternary lines

-Align ternary lines in case of multiline ternery term (default behavior, conflict with standard).
+Align ternary lines in case of multiline ternery term (default behavior, which is in conflict with ESLint/StandardJS behavior).
+Should be disabled for consistency with ESLint/StandardJS behavior.

 Valid options: